m2d2-labs/awesome-ml-for-biochemistry/README.md

 🔴 Assumes state-of-the-art knowledge.</br>

 ## Learn
-_High-quality resources to introduce you to - and learn more about - the various intricacies of this young field!_
+_High-quality resources to introduce you to - and learn more about - the various intricacies of this rapidly evolving field!_

 ### 💻 Machine Learning
 - 🔵 [Deep Learning for Molecules and Materials](https://dmol.pub/intro.html) - An introduction to deep learning targeted at a Cheminformatics audience.